-To select Daylight Saving time manually, select enabled or disabled, not a local server.

-Daylight Saving: and enter a start date and an end date for daylight saving time.
+Daylight Saving: To select Daylight Saving time manually, select enabled or disabled, and enter a start date and an end date for daylight saving time.

 Enable NTP NTP is short for Network Time Protocol.
-NTP synchronizes Server: computer clock times in a network of computers.
-Check this box to use a NTP server.
-This will only connect to a server on the Internet,
+NTP synchronizes computer server.
+This will only connect to a server on the Internet, not a local server.